 FIU’s Diversity Mentor Professor Program is a special initiative to recruit multiple excellent STEM faculty to FIU who have a history of and commitment to the mentorship of women and underrepresented minority students in STEM, particularly Hispanic-American and African-American students.

 From left: Diversity Mentor Professors Svetlana Roudenko and Daniela Radu, and AWED Associate Provost Suzanna Rose

 Diversity Mentor Professors will participate in FIU’s NSF-funded ADVANCE Institutional Transformation Projects that focus on increasing faculty diversity and inclusion, mentoring, advocacy, and leadership activities.

 Candidates are asked to submit a Diversity Statement with their applications.
 Guidelines for writing a diversity statement are available here.

 Successful candidates will have outstanding records of scholarly publications, research support, and teaching, and demonstrated evidence of effective mentoring of women and minority graduate and undergraduate students in STEM.

-Two of the four positions have been filled, and the search will continue this year to fill the remaining spots.
-Access the full job ad here.
+Two of the four positions have been filled, and the search is open for the remaining spots.
+To apply for a Diversity Mentor Professorship position, click here.